Skagit County profile

 |Land area, 2010 (square miles)||1,731.2||21|

-Current labor force and unemployment statistics are available on the Labor area summaries page.
+Current labor force and unemployment statistics are available on the Labor area summaries page on ESD’s labor market information website.

-Current industry employment statistics are available on the Labor area summaries page.
+Current industry employment statistics are available on the Labor area summaries page on ESD’s labor market information website.

 - Government employment in Skagit County is concentrated in local government and includes public K-12 education in addition to county, local and tribal government functions.
-Government employment expanded by 200 jobs or 1.4 percent from 2016 to 2017.
+Government employment contracted by 800 jobs from 2019 to 2020.
+Two hundred jobs were recovered in 2021.
+Gains were attributable to local government.

 For historical industry employment data, contact an economist.